Agency SOPs That Actually Get Used (Not Filed)

 - Confirm understanding via email

-Deliverable Handoffs How do you present finished work?
+Deliverable Handoffs.
+How do you present finished work?
 What files do you provide?
 How do you document what was delivered?
+We lost $3,800 on a project once because we delivered source files in a format the client’s internal team couldn’t open.
+That became a handoff SOP the same week.

-Project Closeout What happens when a project ends?
+Project Closeout.
 Final delivery, feedback collection, testimonial requests, offboarding from tools.
+This is the step most agencies skip entirely.
+Don’t.

 Priority 2: Internal Operations

-These affect your team’s efficiency and your stress level.
+These affect your team’s efficiency and your sanity.

 - Day one setup (accounts, tools, access)